-17.1 The numbers on the bibs provided by the organising Federation shall be displayed on the front and back of the competitor.
-The title or main sponsors name may be shown.

-17.2 The size of the numbers on the bibs must be 11 cm in height and minimum 1,5 cm in thickness displayed on a 15 cm white or dark band.
+- 17.1 The numbers on the bibs provided by the organising Federation shall be displayed on the front and back of the competitor.
+The title or main sponsors name may be shown. - 17.2 The size of the numbers on the bibs must be 11 cm in height and minimum 1,5 cm in thickness displayed on a 15 cm white or dark band.
 Bibs with a white background will display black numbers or bibs with a dark background will display white numbers.
-For ICF Levels 1 and 2 competitions, the bib numbers must be displayed following the ICF technical requirements, and approved by the CSL Chair

-17.2.1 The bib should be fixed to the body of the competitors and be clearly visible.
-In C2 the bowman or both competitors wear a number.
+For ICF Levels 1 and 2 competitions, the bib numbers must be displayed following the ICF technical requirements, and approved by the CSL Chair - 17.2.1 The bib should be fixed to the body of the competitors and be clearly visible.
+In C2 the bowman or both competitors wear a number. - 17.3 Each competitor is responsible for his/her start number.